doordeck/doordeck-headless-sdk/docs/07_API-ACCOUNTLESS.md

 ## Login

 > [!NOTE]
-> When used successfully, the user email, auth token and refresh token from the response are added to the [context manager](06_CONTEXT-MANAGER.md).
+> When used successfully, the cloud auth token and cloud refresh token from the response are added to the [context manager](06_CONTEXT-MANAGER.md) and automatically stored in [secure storage](04_INITIALIZE.md#secure-storage).

 ### JVM & Android
 <details>